Bringing Safe Routes to your Community

 These are the primary services we provide (click on the links for more details):

 - Walking School Bus

 - Pedestrian Safety Presentations

 SRTS Friends and Recognition Programs

-NJ Safe Routes to Schools has introduced a Friends of the NJ SRTS Program as well as a Recognition Program.
-The Friends of NJ SRTS Program is for Municipalities, non-profit organizations, Police Departments, Counties, State Agencies, and any other organizations that would like to support Safe Routes to Schools.
+NJ Safe Routes to Schools has introduced the "Friends" of the NJ SRTS Program as well as a Recognition Program.
+The "Friends" of NJ SRTS Program is for Municipalities, non-profit organizations, Police Departments, Counties, State Agencies, and any other organizations that would like to support Safe Routes to Schools.
 By completing the enrollment form at Friends of SRTS, you are agreeing to support, promote, and encourage SRTS Programs, and will be listed on the NJ SRTS website.

 SRTS NJ State Resource Center

 The NJ SRTS Resource Center is filled with tools and information to help your school or municipality achieve your SRTS goals.
 The site includes reports, articles, education materials, and various other materials such as examples of school travel plans and tips on developing them.
 The resource center has information for everyone from parents to crossing guards.

 Launched in August 2005, the Safe Routes to School National Partnership is a fast-growing network of hundreds of organizations, government agencies and professional groups working to set goals, share best practices, leverage infrastructure and program funding and advance policy change to help agencies that implement Safe Routes to School programs.

 New Jersey is one of seven jurisdictions participating in the Safe Routes to School state network project, funded by the Robert Wood Johnson Foundation.
 New Jersey has been a network state since 2012.
 The network project's goal is to advance state-level policy reform, resulting in the award and obligation of federal transportation funds, street-scale improvements and joint-use agreements.